-Figure A1: Box-plot depicting measured 10-minute wind speed values at the Pyhätunturi telemast station during years 1997-2016 and as taken from the ERA-Interim.
+Figure A1.
+Box plot depicting measured 10 min wind speed values at the Pyhätunturi telecom mast station during years 1997-2016 and as taken from the ERA-Interim.
 The values measured at an elevation of 61 m were corrected to represent 10 m by applying logarithmic wind law.
-Only values that are 11.4 ms-1 (corresponding value 15 ms-1 at elevation of 61 m) are included into the analyses.
+Only values that are $11.4 \text{ m s}^{-1}$ (corresponding value $15 \text{ m s}^{-1}$ at elevation of 61 m) are included into the analyses.

-A2: The weight of each grid squares roughness on the effective roughness (z{eff}) as a function of upwind distance as calculated using Eq.
-2. in manuscript.
+Figure A2.
+The weight of each grid square's roughness on the effective roughness ( $z{eff}$ ) as a function of upwind distance as calculated using Eq.
+(2) in the main text.

-Figure A3: Land-use map for the Pyhätunturi-fell area based on the CORINE dataset.
+Figure A3.
+Land-use map for the Pyhätunturi Fell area based on the CORINE dataset.

-Figure A4: Effective roughness (zeff, Eq.
-4) and roughness dependent wind multiplier (Mz) calculated for the Pyhätunturi-fell area for northwesterly winds.
+Figure A4.
+Effective roughness ( $z{eff}$ , Eq.
+4) and roughness-dependent wind multiplier ( $M_z$ ) calculated for the Pyhätunturi Fell area for northwesterly winds.

-Figure A5: Topographic wind multipliers (Eq.
-6) calculated for the Pyhätunturi-fell area for northwesterly winds.
+Figure A5.
+Topographic wind multipliers (Eq.
+6) calculated for the Pyhätunturi Fell area for northwesterly winds.

-Figure A6: Histogram depicting the difference between the wind speed as estimated using the wind multiplier approach and as calculated using the WAsP -programme (see Fig. 8).
+Figure A6.
+Histogram depicting the difference between the wind speed as estimated using the wind multiplier approach and as calculated using the WAsP programme (see Fig. 8).